-But then his eyes widened and Eku blurted, "I saw uncle Lume kill a bubinzwana with his tree felling axe!"
+But then Eku's eyes widened and he blurted, "I saw uncle Lume kill a bubinzwana with his tree felling axe!"

 Krele exhaled sharply, almost like a laugh and shook her head.

 Eku would forever be full of surprises.

 Apparently, he witnessed all of the skirmishes that took place.